David Copperfield (1999 film): Part two

-Ham then tells David that Emily has run off with Steerforth, who has been lodging somewhere in the area and visiting her in secret.
-Dan begins a search for Emily, which stretches to other parts of Europe.
-They inform Steerforth's mother and her companion, Rosa Dartle, of his disappearance; the women reply that they will not allow Steerforth to marry Emily.
-David learns that the late Mr Spenlow is bankrupt and comforts Dora.
+Ham then tells David that Emily has run off with Steerforth, who had been lodging somewhere in the area and visiting her in secret.
+They inform Steerforth's mother and Rosa of his disappearance, and the women reply that they will not allow Steerforth to marry Emily.
+Dan is insulted with their offer of financial compensation and leaves to begin a search for Emily, which stretches to other parts of Europe.
+Rosa declares her ill will toward Emily for ruining the family.

-David then begins to write and to sell his stories.
+David learns that the late Mr. Spenlow was bankrupt and comforts Dora.
+He then begins to write and to sell his stories.
 He introduces Dora to Agnes, and Dora and David get married.
-They struggle with getting the house in order.
-David becomes frustrated by Dora's inability to run a household, but decides to adapt himself to her, and their marriage improves.
+David becomes frustrated by Dora's inability to run a household but decides to adapt himself to her, and their marriage improves.
 Dora becomes pregnant, only to suffer a miscarriage which leaves her badly weakened and bedridden.

-David eventually finds Emily in a London slum where she is being confronted by Rosa Dartle.
-Dan Peggotty also appears on the scene and promises Emily that they can start a new life in Australia.
-Emily begs David to take a letter of apology to Ham, but on his arrival at Yarmouth the town is deserted, because a fierce storm is raging and a ship is in peril.
+David sees Rosa Dartle in a London slum and follows her to Emily, sending for Dan Peggotty.
+The two rescue her as Rosa confronts her and Mr. Peggotty promises they can start a new life in Australia.
+Emily begs David to take a letter of apology to Ham, but on his arrival at Yarmouth he finds a fierce storm raging and a ship in peril just off the shore.
 Ham attempts to rescue a passenger, who turns out to be Steerforth, but both are drowned.

-Back in Canterbury, Micawber reveals that he has uncovered Heep's villainous scheme which has ruined both Mr Wickfield and Betsey Trotwood.
-Wickfield summons the police and Heep is arrested.
-In thanks, Betsey Trotwood offers to pay for a fresh start for the Micawbers in Australia, but at the harbour they are faced with a policeman who has a warrant for Mr Micawber's arrest - again for unpaid debts.
-Betsey Trotwood pays off Micawber's debts, leaving him free to board the boat to Australia.
+Back in Canterbury, Micawber reveals that he has uncovered Heep's villainous schemes, which have ruined both Mr Wickfield and Betsey Trotwood.
+Wickfield sends Mr Dick to summon the police, and Heep is arrested.
+Betsey Trotwood's trust fund is restored, and in thanks she offers to pay for a fresh start for the Micawbers in Australia.
+At the harbour they are faced with a policeman who has a warrant for Mr Micawber's arrest - again for unpaid debts.
+Betsey Trotwood pays off the debt leaving Micawber free to board the ship to Australia.
 Dan and Emily join the Micawbers on the voyage.
 Peggotty insists that the news of Ham's death be kept from Emily until she is strong enough to cope.
 Dan invites his sister to join him in Australia, but she chooses to stay in England with David and Dora.
 Another passenger on the ship is Heep, one of a group of convicts in chains being loaded for penal transportation.

-Dora’s health is declining and then she dies with Agnes at her bedside.
+Peggotty helps care for Dora, whose health is declining.
+She dies after calling Agnes to her bedside.
 In his grief David disappears for three years, during which time he continues to write and has his first two books published.